toastytheog/active_directory/README.md

 See documentation on ActiveDirectory::Base for more information.

 Caching:
 Queries for membership and group membership are based on the distinguished name of objects.
 Doing a lot of queries, especially for a Rails app, is a sizable slowdown.
 To alleviate the problem, I've implemented a very basic cache for queries which search by :distinguishedname.
-This is diabled by default.
+This is disabled by default.
 All other queries are unaffected.

 A code example is worth a thousand words: